johnnymast/mysql_websocket_chat/README.md

 If you want to test private chats you can single click any user in the user list on the right of the screen.
 Then type your message in the message bar, this will send a private message only to that user.

+## Changes

+If you wish to know what has changed in this version of Mysql WebSocket Chat you can always checkout the changelog [here](https://github.com/johnnymast/mysql_websocket_chat/blob/master/CHANELOG.md).

 ## Author

-mysql_websocket_chat is created and maintained by [Johnny Mast](mailto:mastjohnny@gmail.com).
+This package is created and maintained by [Johnny Mast](mailto:mastjohnny@gmail.com).
 For feature requests or suggestions you could consider sending me an e-mail.

 ## Enjoy